pnetwork-association/dandelion-voting-app/README.md

 It has the same funcionality as the regular voting app with some exceptions:

-- Proposals are now queued with a minimum number of blocks between the start of each one.
+- Proposals are now queued with a minimum number of seconds between the start of each one.
 - Users cannot change their decision after they have already voted.
 - Votes are delayed a configurable period of time since when they are closed till when they can be executed (in the case they pass).
 - Votes cannot be early executed.
 This means that the `full vote duration` + the `full delay period` has to pass in order to be able to execute a vote (in case it passes).